How to grade writing as an English teacher? It’s tough, and we might not finish quickly, but we can shave minutes off our grading time.

 My largest mental block is feeling defeated with a heavy stack of papers on my lap.
 I give myself permission to take breaks and recognize my success (yes, grading five papers counts as a success) which beats my mental blocks.

 Still hungry but I know I’m not really?
 I head to bed.
 I can’t give papers the attention they deserve if I’m exhausted.
+English teachers should not burn themselves out of the teaching profession as they are grading writing.

 I schedule the grading.